Goldspotted oak borer

 Death of these trees causes numerous ecological impacts.
 Oaks provide food, habitat, and climate control for hundreds of species.
 Dead oaks are potential hazards, especially where they might fall on dwellings, roadways, and recreational areas.
 Oak mortality also changes the fuel load structure and composition across the landscape, which can increase the probability and severity of wildfire (USFS PSW S&P R5-RP-022 Oct 28, 2008).
 Urban trees provide important ecological services, including shade which reduces energy use and expense associated with air conditioning; they also reduce storm water runoff (Zeleznik, 2008).
 Larger trees – such as oaks – provide more of these services (Love et al. 2023).

 The second county to detect a GSOB outbreak was Riverside County.
 A disjunct population was discovered in 2012 in the towns of Idyllwild and Pine Cove in the San Jacinto Mountains.
-These towns are surrounded by a second National Forest, San Bernardino National Forest, which is home for many black and canyon live oak (Scott and Turner, 2014).
-Despite control efforts (e.g., removal of infested trees), this infestation continued to intensify.
-By the 2020s, the regional infestation rate averaged 20% higher in areas of human activity and infrastructure (K. Fryer, Mountain Communities Fire Safe Council, pers. comm., August 2024).
-Two years later, a third county became involved with the 2014 discovery of another disjunct population in Weir Canyon, in northern Orange County.
-By 2024, almost 20 infestations have been detected in Orange County (J.D.
-Clark pers. comm., based on CalInvasive GSOB map).
+These towns are surrounded by a second National Forest, San Bernardino; it is home for many black and canyon live oak (Scott and Turner, 2014).
+Despite control efforts (e.g., removal of infested trees), this infestation continues to intensify.
+By the 2020’s, the regional infestation rate averaged 20% higher in areas of human activity and infrastructure (K. Fryer, Mountain Communities Fire Safe Council, pers. comm., August 2024).

 Los Angeles County followed a year later, in 2015.
 Yet another disjunct population was found in Green Valley, a canyon dominated by one of the most vulnerable hosts, coast live oak.
 While GSOB was detected on private properties, the settlement is surrounded by a third National Forest, Angeles National Forest.
 Despite active management (see below), a new disjunct infestation was found in 2024 in the Santa Clarita valley.
-GSOB has been there for at least 5 years (K. Corella, CalFire, pers. comm., June 2024).
+GSOB had been there for at least 5 years (K. Corella, CalFire, pers. comm., June 2024).
 The Los Angeles County Department of Regional Planning is drafting two plans focused on oak management.
 A Countywide Community Wildfire Protection Plan which will address non-native tree pests.
 The County Forest Management Plan is the second (J.D.
 Clark pers comm.).

 Response